The Routing of Complex Contagion in Kleinberg's Small-World Networks: Model and Problem Definitions

 The Kleinberg's small-world network model defines a random graph based on a set $V$ of $n$ nodes organized in a $\sqrt{n} \times \sqrt{n}$ two-dimensional grid~\cite{Kleinberg2000small}.
 For convenience, we connect the top boundary nodes of the grid with the corresponding bottom boundary nodes, and connect the left boundary nodes with the corresponding right boundary nodes, creating a two-dimensional torus, in which the positions of all nodes are symmetric.
 For nodes $u$ and $v$ on the torus, the Manhattan distance $|uv|$ between them is the shortest distance from $u$ to $v$ (or $v$ to $u$) using grid edges.

 There are two types of edges in this random graph: \textit{strong ties} and \textit{weak ties}.
 Strong ties refer to the undirected edges between any pair of nodes with Manhattan distance no more than $p$, where $p \geq 1$ is a universal constant.
 Weak ties refer to random edges connecting any node $u$ with other possibly remote nodes $v$ in the grid.
-Each node $u$ has $q$ weak tie connections created independently from one another, and the {\bf i-th} weak tie initiated by $u$ has endpoint $v$ with probability proportional to $1/{|uv|}^\alpha$, where $\alpha\geq 0$ is a parameter of the model.
+Each node $u$ has $q$ weak tie connections created independently from one another, and the $i$-th weak tie initiated by $u$ has endpoint $v$ with probability proportional to $1/{|uv|}^\alpha$, where $\alpha\geq 0$ is a parameter of the model.
 In order to get the probability distribution of weak ties, we multiply $1/{|uv|}^\alpha$ by the normalizing factor $\mathcal{Z} = 1/\sum_{v\in V}|uv|^{-\alpha}$ (on a torus, this value is the same for any $u\in V$).
 For a node $u$ in the network, $u$'s {\em grid-neighbors} are nodes linked with $u$ through strong ties while {\em weak-neighbors} are nodes linked with $u$ through weak ties.

-The original network model by Kleinberg \cite{Kleinberg2000small} considers the weak tie from $u$ to $v$ as a directed edge, and we call it the {\em directed Kleinberg's small-world network model}, while some work including \cite{Ghasemiesfeh2013complex} considers the weak ties as undirected edges, and we call it the {\em undirected Kleinberg's small-world network model}.
-Define random graph $G(n,k,\alpha)$ as directed Kleinberg's small-world network with $n$ nodes and parameter $\alpha$ and $p=q=k$ and $\tilde{G}(n,k,\alpha)$ as undirected network with the same setting.
-We consider directed network models in this paper.
+The original network model by Kleinberg \cite{Kleinberg2000small} considers the weak tie from $u$ to $v$ as a directed edge, and we call it the {\em directed Kleinberg's small-world network model}, while some work including \cite{Ghasemiesfeh2013complex} considers the weak ties as undirected edges.
+Define random graph $G(n,k,\alpha)$ as directed Kleinberg's small-world network with $n$ nodes and parameter $\alpha$ and $p=q=k$.
+We only consider directed network models in this paper.